brabster/tw-site-mkdocs/docs/posts/2024-06-04-disambiguating-transactions-in-change-data-capture/index.md

     Although I needed to deal with `order_date` and `required_date` as DATE types do perform calendar arithmetic, I didn't parse the `shipped_date` at this point.
 It's not clear what the benefit is and how to handle error cases, like dates that can't be parsed, at this point.
 I find in real life it'll become clear what to do when whatever is consuming the output gets involved.
 The string representations sort correctly (a valuable feature of [ISO8601](https://en.wikipedia.org/wiki/ISO_8601) & the more restrictive [RFC3339](https://datatracker.ietf.org/doc/html/rfc3339)) so I'll leave them as plain strings for now.

 ??? note "Inequalities vs. BETWEEN"
     `BETWEEN` isn't just for dates and times.
-It'll work on any type, and shipped_date BETWEEN '1996-07-01' AND '1996-08-01' would be valid but incluive of the upper bound too.
-Using the inequalities is clear, avoids any misunderstandings about inclusivity and avoids unexpected behaviour when datetimes are involved.
+It'll work on any type, and `shipped_date BETWEEN '1996-07-01' AND '1996-08-01'` would be valid but inclusive of the upper bound too.
+Using the inequalities is clear about the intent, avoids any misunderstandings about inclusivity and avoids unexpected behaviour when datetimes are involved.
 I only wrap the two date bounds in parentheses to make it clear that they function as a unit.

 |order_id|order_date|required_date|shipped_date|notice_period_days|qualifies_for_promotion|
 |--------|----------|-------------|------------|------------------|-----------------------|